 Yes, you need to fill out a new application every year.

 Do I need to fill out an application for every child?

 No, please fill out only one application per household.
-Remember to include all children under the household members section, even if they attend a school that qualifies through Community Eligibility.
+Remember to include all children under the household members section.

 How long does it take to process an application?

 Upon receipt of a completed application to the Child Nutrition Department, we have ten business days to complete the processing procedure.